macole111/WeatherPi/README.md

 # Use

-Simply run python3 WeatherScreen.py (pay require pip to install some modules such as geopi)
+Simply run python3 WeatherScreen.py (may require pip to install some modules such as geopi)

 # Hardware